bolt12/pepper-tracker/README.md

 The things to learn with this phase are:

   - How to use `persistent` + `equeleto` and their limitations.
-That is see if they are fit to this type of projects; I don't know how will they handle foreign keys, probably because I haven't read the docs...;
+That is see if they are fit to this type of projects; I don't know how they will handle foreign keys, probably because I haven't read the docs...;

+  - Study other framework/library alternatives for DB;

-  - How easy it is to refactor the first phase code wrt the data layer;
+  - How easy it is to refactor the first phase code w.r.t. the data layer;

 #### Conclusions